 Tampa Estate Planning Lawyer

 When your family or financial health is on the line, trust Paul Riffel, Attorney at Law, to help you protect your interests and achieve your goals.
 Attorney Paul Riffel has been practicing law in Florida for over 30 years, focusing in the areas of Tampa estate planning, family law, and bankruptcy.
 He has earned a reputation for fair, open, and honest representation, with much of his work coming from client referrals.
 In 2006, he received the Family Law Inn of Tampa Professionalism award, an honor only given to one member of the Family Law Inn each year.

-When preparing for the future or when dealing with life’s unexpected events, the guidance of an experienced Tampa estate planning attorney can help ensure you make the best decisions for yourself and your family.
-Because Paul Riffel is a solo practitioner, he personally handles all of his clients’ legal matters, which means every client benefits from his experience and expertise in the following areas:
+When preparing for the future or when dealing with life’s unexpected events, the guidance of an experienced Tampa estate planning lawyer can help ensure you make the best decisions for yourself and your family.
+Because Paul Riffel is a solo practitioner, he personally handles all of his clients’ legal matters, which means every client benefits from his experience and expertise.

 Elder law covers a variety of topics, ranging from estate planning and guardianships to Medicare and Medicaid coverage.
 A problem with any one of these issues can severely impact the financial and physical well-being of an elderly individual.
 For this reason, it is important to retain an experienced Tampa elder law attorney to preemptively address potential inheritance and asset protection issues.